To schedule bagpipe lessons or for more information, please contact Bob through the Contact page.

 Learning to play the bagpipes is one of Bob’s most satisfying achievements.
 Teaching others and sharing his passion for the instrument and its incredible music and culture is equally gratifying.
 Bob’s only regret is that he did not learn them at an early age.

 If you’ve been thinking about learning the pipes, there is no time like the present!

 There are a few items you’ll need to get started learning how to play the bagpipes.
 There are many on-line stores offering bagpipe supplies and books.
 I have had the best service from and recommend Henderson’s.

 The College of Piping Highland Bagpipe Tutor, Volume 1.

-This link is a package that includes the “Green Book” beginning instruction book and CD, a quality practice chanter, two reeds, and a case for the chanter.
+This link is a package that includes the “Green Book” beginning instruction book, a quality practice chanter, two reeds, and a case for the chanter.

 Blank music manuscript book.

 A crucial part of learning to read music and understanding what makes bagpipe music different is to write out exercizes and tunes in a blank manuscript book.
 You can get these at any music store, or at the link which goes to an inexpensive book available from Amazon.com.

 Rhythmic Fingerwork book and CD by Jim McGillivray.
 This is optional for the absolute beginner, but any student of the bagpipes will need this book eventually.
 It is the “bible” for developing good technique on the Great Highland Bagpipes.
 Any student that gets beyond the first few lessons in the “Green Book” will be assigned exercises from Rhythmic Fingerwork.